adler-j/academic_website/content/post/install_cuda.md

         $ sudo service lightdm start

 17. Shut down computer, insert secondary GPU which in this example is a Quadro K620 card.
+Keep the display connected to the primary GPU.

 18. Boot computer, log in.